rate3-network/rate3-monorepo/packages/wallet/README.md

 // view the response to the transaction console.log(response)
 ```
-You can copy the *xdr encoded transaction* in the output of the code above, and view it at [Stellar laboratory](https://www.stellar.org/laboratory/#?network=test)
+You can copy the *XDR encoded transaction* in the output of the code above, and view it at [Stellar laboratory](https://www.stellar.org/laboratory/#?network=test)
 ## Running The Tests
 * Tests are wirtten using [Jest](https://jestjs.io/) library.
 * Run `npm test` to run all the tests.